Saturday, April 14, 2018

 Lying Elites, Syria, and Donald Trump

-Brazen, baldfaced lying: all states engage in it when the benefit to elites are high.
+Brazen, baldfaced lying: all states engage in it.
 Russia engages in it, China, the US, Britain, France, Iran.
-Each has propounded brazen lies at different times in the course of its modern history, and many of these lies were eventually documented as such, to no one’s surprise.
+Each has propounded brazen lies at different times in the course of its history, and many of these lies were eventually documented as such, to no one’s surprise.

 This time, regarding the April 7th chemical weapons attack at Douma in Syria, it’s the Russians and Syrians who are likely telling something nearer the truth, while the US and its allies are lying through their teeth.